open/close all folders

 - Big, Friendly Dog: Surprisingly enough, he becomes this once Fluttershy calms him down, happily getting his belly scratched and chasing after a ball.

-- The Cameo: He makes one in "Princess Twilight Sparkle -- Part 2", where he's briefly seen standing guard in Tartarus when Tirek is returned there.
+- The Cameo: He makes one in "Twilight's Kingdom -- Part 2", where he's briefly seen standing guard in Tartarus when Tirek is returned there.

 - Canis Major: Cerberus is easily the size of most buildings in Ponyvile.